When will you get your stimulus cash, and how? - KTVZ

 How things will work gets a little cloudy for those who have not authorized a direct deposit from the IRS either on their 2018 or 2019 return.

+The IRS expects to start issuing paper checks the week of May 4, according to the House Democratic memo.

+The paper checks will be issued at a rate of about 5 million per week, the memo says.
+Individuals with the lowest income, based on adjusted gross income, will receive their checks first.

-But it typically takes longer to send checks than make direct deposits.
+In the past, it has taken longer to send checks than make direct deposits.
 In 2008, when the government distributed similar stimulus money, deposits were made over a three-week period, while paper checks were sent through the mail over a 10-week period.

 According to the legislation, the IRS has until the end of 2020 to transfer the payments.

-Note: This story has been updated with the Treasury Department’s guidance for Social Security recipients and details of a House Democratic memo on IRS distribution timelines.